blahosyl/enlightened-publishing/README.md

 The contact form enables users to submit their name, email address and workshop preferences to find out more about the client's offering.

->[!NOTE]
+>!NOTE
-> To facilitate assessment of this project, the contact form is not connected to the client's email system in its current implementation, but rather to Code Institute form testing capabilities.
+>The contact form is temporarily hidden until the client's CMS migration is completed.

 The **name** and **email** fields are text input fields, while the workshop preferences are registered by using radio buttons.
 All 3 of these are required, and the user is advised to fill these in correctly when clicking the **Send** button.